sdwilsh/brultech-serial2mqtt/README.md

 # What is brultech-serial2mqtt?

-This library talks to devices from [Brultech Research](https://www.brultech.com/) over their serial port, using [siobrultech-protocols](https://github.com/sdwilsh/siobrultech-protocols) to decode the data, and then sends the data to an MQTT server.
+This image talks to devices from [Brultech Research](https://www.brultech.com/) over their serial port, using [siobrultech-protocols](https://github.com/sdwilsh/siobrultech-protocols) to decode the data, and then sends the data to an MQTT server.